pyccel/pyccel/developer_docs/syntactic_stage.md

 Originally the syntactic stage translated from [RedBaron](https://github.com/PyCQA/redbaron)'s AST representation to Pyccel's AST representation.
 RedBaron parses Python, but makes no attempt to validate the code.
-This made pyccel's job harder as there was no guarantee that the syntax was correct.
+This made Pyccel's job harder as there was no guarantee that the syntax was correct.
-Since moving to Python's ast module the syntactic stage has been massively simplified.
+Since moving to Python's `ast` module the syntactic stage has been massively simplified.
-This is because Python's ast module checks the validity of the syntax.
+This is because Python's `ast` module checks the validity of the syntax.